rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 The expectation value corresponding to the Hermitian matrix to an arbitary state is geiven by

 Expectation value of any wave function will be atleast the minimum eigen value associated with the wave function.
+The ground state of the Hamiltonian system is the smallest eigen value associated with the Hermitian matrix.